notnotnithin/AWS-Certified-Cloud-Practitioner-Notes/sections/10-Leveraging-AWS-Global-Infrastructure.md

 - So two different skillsets, two different types of APIs, and that may be complicated
 - AWS recognized that some companies run a hybrid cloud therefore they came up with **AWS Outposts**
 - **AWS Outposts are "server racks"** that offers the same AWS infrastructure, services, APIs & tools to build your own applications on-premises just as in the cloud
 - **AWS will come and setup and manage "Outposts Racks"** which are servers within your on-premises infrastructure.
-These servers come preloaded with the AWS services but you can benefit them from on-premises
+These servers come preloaded with the AWS services, but you can benefit them from on-premises
-- On your corporate data centesr you will have your Outpost racks directly set up by AWS and this allows you to extend your AWS services directly onto your on-premises data centers which is revolutionary
+- On your corporate data centers, you will have your Outpost racks directly set up by AWS and this allows you to extend your AWS services directly onto your on-premises data centers which is revolutionary
 - But the difference between an EC2 instance running on the cloud and an EC2 instance running in your own data center is that now you are responsible for the Outposts Rack physical security

 ### AWS Outposts Benefits